Non-Clinical Testing and Labeling Requirements for Extracranial Intravascular Stents and Delivery Systems

 Non-clinical testing

-- Material characterization (composition, shape memory properties, corrosion resistance)
+- Material characterization including composition, shape memory properties, mechanical properties, and corrosion resistance

-- Dimensional verification and functional attributes (surface area, foreshortening, recoil, integrity)
+- Dimensional verification and functional attributes (foreshortening, recoil, integrity, radial strength, etc.)

 - Adverse events reporting